Diversity, Equity, and Inclusion

 - Enhance understanding of diversity, equity, and inclusion issues

-- Develop effective strategies for recruitment and retention to support a diverse workforce
+- Develop effective strategies to successfully recruit and retain a diverse workforce

 - Bring economic justice to the agenda